Paris – Je ne t’aime pas. Paris – I don’t love you.

 The metros were packed, noisy, and dirty.
 To avoid paying for tickets, some commuters pushed into the gates along with us (can I have some personal space, please?), while others literally jumped over the gates.
 How often have you heard about this not-so-suave side of Paris?

 Lines at tourist attractions were extremely long, scammers and muggers lurking all around.
 We made the right decision to admire the Notre Dame and Louvre from outside, and didn’t even consider going up the Eiffel Tower – no, thank you!

 On the rare occasions that we decided to dine outside, restaurants were always full and the employees couldn’t care less about being courteous, or giving us any information on the wait time or where to wait.
 Cliché, you say?
 Clearly, for a reason!

 The Eiffel Tower is pretty from a distance, but the crowds get to you as you dare to go closer.
 The Mona Lisa is a tiny frame behind hundreds of heads and selfie sticks.

 There is nothing tranquil about sipping wine by the Siene if you’re anxiously on the lookout for muggers, nothing that makes the croissants from Parisian cafés taste better than the ones back home, nothing romantic in the tobacco-filled air, and absolutely nothing that justifies all the continued hype around just another pretty city.

-But if you do choose to go to Paris, go without seeking paradise in a city that struggles under the weight of tourists to live up to its reputation.
+And if you do choose to go to Paris, go without seeking paradise in a city that struggles under the weight of tourists to live up to its reputation.
 Go without the delusions that we’re fed about the city day in and day out.
 Go without expecting it to be exactly what you see in the movies, ads, or on Instagram.
 That, to me, sounds like a good idea.